Dictionary: letter W

 - I'm sorry things haven't worked out for you.

-Work up [Work something up].- (appetite, enthusiasm, idea, support, sweat, thirst) When
+work up [work something up] (appetite, enthusiasm, idea, support, sweat, thirst, nerve) gradually develop something

 - It wasn’t long before I had worked up a sweat.

 - Work up an appetite with a wander through the gardens at Kew and then enjoy a meal in one of the cafes or restaurants.